 One day in March five years ago, in 2009, Chinese villager Xiao, a native of Mayang River Nature Reserve in China’s Guizhou province, saw a Francois’ left monkey caught in a wild pig trap.
 Knowing it belongs to a protected wildlife species, he freed the poor creature and brought it home to take care of its injured leg.

-The monkey had no objection for Xiao to apply meshed medicinal herbs on its wound, but refused to eat any food given by the man, albeit it appeared to be terribly hungry.
-Seemingly this is a monkey with a stronger willpower and sense of self-discipline.
+The monkey had no objection for Xiao to applying meshed medicinal herbs on its wound but refused to eat any food given by the man, albeit it appeared to be terribly hungry.
+Seemingly this is a monkey with stronger willpower and a sense of self-discipline.

 It was until Xiao took a bite of his apple, showing his guest it was poison free, the monkey cautiously picked up an apple and tentatively tasted the fruit.

-Since then, a mutual trust established between the monkey and the man.
+Since then, mutual trust established between the monkey and the man.

 Four months later, summer arrived and wild fruits were all ripe, Xiao decided it was time to send the monkey back to the wilderness.

-Whenever the supreme human leader summons his tailed friend, the monkey king Lao Hei (Old Black), by calling out “Lao Hei”, the king and his subjects would spring to his side, to shake hands with him, to receive sweep totatos distributed by him, or just to take phones with him.
+Whenever the supreme human leader summons his tailed friend, the monkey king Lao Hei (Old Black), by calling out “Lao Hei”, the king and his subjects would spring to his side, to shake hands with him, to receive sweep potatoes distributed by him, or just to take photo shots with him.